Jonathan2251/lbt/source/lib.rst

-The 16-bit a*b can be calculated by transfering to Fixed point above for both a and b on more bits of memory/registers, calcuate as Fixed point and transfer back to Fixed point, or as follows,
+The 16-bit a*b can be calculated by transfering to Fixed point above for both a and b on more bits of memory/registers, calcuate as Fixed point and transfer back to Fixed point as this website [#fp-calc]_.

+The example for multiplication based on exponent 2 as follows,

 - Precondition: a and b are normalized of IEEE half precision (16-bit) [#ieee754-half]_.
   Exponent bias: zero offset being 15: 15->0, 1-> -14, 30 -> 15.
 And 31 -> NaN.